 Student model acoustic guitars are relatively inexpensive.
-Young beginners need a 1/2 size guitar, older students a 3/4 size.
+Young beginners may need a 1/2 size guitar (you can enquire with the teacher after a lesson or two), older students a 3/4 size.
 Prices start at about $100.
 For our CD recording I bought a Yamaha 3/4 size guitar, they are better quality and have a brighter, more pleasing sound, however they retail closer to $200.
 Electric guitar can be played from grade 4 and up, especially if it’s full size (3/4 size definitely an option!).
 A quality student Fender with practice amplifier retails for around $400.
 Don’t spend much less than this, it could be a lemon!
 Acoustic Centre (Sth Melb) is a guitarist’s paradise!
 Closer by Scarlett Music and GH Music are good music shops too.

 You can buy a beginner (almost a toy) ukulele for around $30.
 Make sure the tuning pegs work properly!
-Consider buying a good quality one (from about $150).
+Best to upgrade to a good quality one ASAP (from about $150).

 Violins are available in 1/4, 1/2 and 3/4 size.
 If unsure about size, consult with your child’s teacher.
 Susan (our violin teacher) recommends Stentor violins.
 Other recommended brands are Gliga, Ragetti and Sandner.
 Vincent Hayes has a great workshop in Williamstown and supplies and services quality instruments at a reasonable price.
 Take your child along to his workshop, it’s inspiring!
 Contact Vincent mob: 0425 706 667.
 Vincent may be away on the Sea Shepherd though.